 The larger tiles means fewer are needed to cover the roof and the number of electrical components is reduced.
 This translates to a less complex installation and more competitive price point.
 Tesla is aiming for an 8 hour install time.

-Details on the price are still vague, but Musk claims it will be less than an equivalent new roof with solar PV.
+Details on the price are still vague, but Tesla claims it will be less than an equivalent new roof with solar PV.

 Apparently this will be the version of the Tesla tiles suitable for mass rollout, though we’ll have to hold our breath a little longer to see if or when they make it across the Atlantic…